 AQA (the Assessment and Qualifications Alliance) is a UK exam board offering a range of qualifications including GCSE and A Level.

-Cambridge International Examinations (CIE)
+Cambridge Assessment International Education (CIE)

 Edexcel is a UK exam board offering a range of qualifications including GCSE.